-Note: if you are applying as a group, please include this information for the group leader; if you are applying as an organization, please include this information for the organization's main contact person.
+Note: If you are applying as a group, please include this information for the group leader; if you are applying as an organization, please include this information for the organization's main contact person.

-Name UNI
+Applicant Name: UNI:

-Preferred email address: Pronouns
+Preferred email address:

 Preferred phone number:

 Affiliation with Columbia Law School:

-JD student

-Class year:
+JD studentLLM student Class y year:

-LLM student

 Faculty

-Title:

 Staff

-Title:

 Other

 Please describe:

-.
-100,000 400011101

-Please identify the names of the group members and their affil Please describe the current connection or relationship, if any, I
+Additional information for applications sub- responses to the space provided.)
+Please identify the names of the group

+Please describe the current connection of the current connection or relationship, if any, between group members:

-Please describe why this project is submitted by a group and is play in project implementation: dentify the role that each group member will
+Please describe why this project is sub- group member will play in project imple mitted by a group and identify the role that each

-If the group has student members, please indicate any opportu- for students to engage in capacity-building or other benefits, w
+• If the group has student members, please indicate any opportunities for student mentorship, or opportunities for students to engage in capacity-building or other benefits, while implementing this project: